CSS in Chawan

 In case of Kitty images, the fractional part is preserved, and is used as an in-cell offset.

-compute to the cell
+The lengths 1em and 1ch compute to the cell

 height and cell width respectively.

-In outer inline boxes (inline-block
+In outer inline boxes (inline-block,

-boxes, margins and
+inline-flex) and list-item boxes, margins and

 padding that are smaller than one cell (on the respective axis) are